barryclark/jekyll-now/_posts/2016-5-18-Oh-oh-oh-Data-No-OData.md

 Ok, I am back.
 Microsoft wouldn't be Microsoft if they haven't made a library for such cases.
 The library is called [RESTier](https://github.com/OData/RESTier).
 But as everything Microsoft it is now in the development stage and it's quite buggy.
 I hope that the version 0.5 will be more or less stable for production use.

-But there is a big problem with this frameworks.
+But there is a big problem with these frameworks.
 This mega-boom tools that do all work instead of you are harassing our brain.
 Of course, there are many powerful tools that make our life easy, but some tools harm us.

 #### `OData` isn't very complex to use a 3-rd party tool.

 When we decide to use the 3-rd part tool we are binding us to it, if there is a bug, you should wait for a fix, or you can fix it and wait for merge.
 And remember that their release date isn't tomorrow or not even in this week.

-#### These complex tools have boundaries and when we decide to do something that isn't in that boundaries, we suck.
+#### These complex tools have boundaries and when we decide to do something that isn't in those boundaries, we suck.

 Think twice when choosing a framework.
-After that think again and only then write that fucking `Install-Package`.
+After that think again and only then write that f***ing `Install-Package`.

 Do you remember the story with left-pad...a library of 10 rows, stop here please, 10 rows KARL, a library of 10 rows.
 Ah, what I was going to say.
 It broke a big amount of solutions in `node.js`.  ( It was removed from node.js packages and all dependencies to it failed. )

-Don't miss understand me, I am not forcing you to not use frameworks.
+Don't missunderstand me, I am not forcing you to not use frameworks.
 Frameworks are great.
 Just use them if you really need them.

 #### Ok, but what for now?
 I think there must a way or a some workaround to avoid these duplicates.
-To solve this problem I have wrote a mega generic controller with implemented basic CRUD operations in-order to avoid duplicating it in all controllers.
+To solve this problem I have wrote a mega generic controller which implements basic CRUD operations in order to avoid duplicating it in all controllers.

 ```c#
  public abstract class BaseODataController<TEntity> : ODataController where TEntity : ModelBase
 ```

 Ok, what is `ModelBase` ?
 It is a base class to help determine Primary Key of the table in generic class.
 All your models must be inherited from it.

 ```c#
 public abstract class ModelBase